alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 ### Understand the data

 This method focuses only on users who reached the completion page.
+It does not reflect users who started the journey but failed to complete.

-You create a segment that only includes users who viewed the completion page, and apply it to the "Sessions per active user" metric.
+Create a segment that includes users who viewed the completion page, and use it with the "Sessions per active user" metric.
+This shows the average number of sessions for users who completed the journey.

 A session begins when a user starts interacting with your site and ends after a period of inactivity (30 minutes by default, unless your GA4 property settings have been changed).
 If a user leaves and later returns, this creates a new session.
 As a result, users who take breaks before finishing will increase the average number of sessions.

-Note that this exploration does not reflect users who started the journey but failed to complete.

-This exploration uses "Active users" instead of the usual "Total users" because the "Sessions per active user" metric is calculated using active users.
+This exploration uses "Active users" instead of the usual "Total users", to correspond with the "Sessions per active user" metric.

 ### Variables